formkiq/docs.formkiq.com/docs/features/documents.md

 ![Document EventBridge](./img/sns.png)

 In addition to the current EventBridge-based event system, FormKiQ supports an event notification mechanism that utilizes Amazon SNS.
-From verion 1.17.0 onward, this legacy system is maintained for backward compatibility with systems that have not yet migrated to the new EventBridge-based architecture.
+From version 1.17.0 onward, this legacy system is maintained for backward compatibility with systems that have not yet migrated to the new EventBridge-based architecture.

 #### Supported Event Types